Educational and Cultural Center of the Organization of Jews in Bulgaria "Shalom"

 About the project

-We designed the educational center as three distinct but interconnected buildings - a school, a kindergarten, and a cultural center with a large library.
-Each of them features a leading architectural detail, just as each stage of youth development carries its own unique characteristics.
-For instance, the building for the youngest children, with its spacious and comfortable nursery and kindergarten spaces, “smiles” with colorful window frames.
+We designed the educational center as three separate but interconnected buildings - a school, a kindergarten and a cultural center with a large library.
+Each has its own defining detail, just as every stage of youth development has its characteristic features.
+For example, the building for the youngest children, which contains spacious and comfortable nursery and kindergarten rooms, “smiles” with its colorful window frames.
+The complex also includes a large sports center that will be available for use by local residents.

 Read more